simoncowen88/dogeconf-19/talk/10-tuples.md

 let f a b = a + b
 ```

-So clearly, a good deal of optmisation is happening around tuples.
+???

+Don Syme has put in the effort here

 ---

 ## Tuples - pattern matching

-Pattern matching on 'tuples' is also optimised efficiently.
+Pattern matching on tuples:

 ```fsharp
 let f a b =